Not Enough Love in the World

 "Not Enough Love in the World" is a soft rock song written by American musicians Don Henley, Danny Kortchmar, and Benmont Tench.
-The lyrics describe a rocky relationship, with the singer proclaiming he's still in love.
+The lyrics describe a rocky relationship, with the singer proclaiming he is still in love.
 It is rumored that it was about Henley's relationship with Stevie Nicks (whom fellow Eagle Joe Walsh later dated), but their relationship only lasted a year.

-Song information
+History

 Henley included the song on his second solo studio album Building the Perfect Beast (1984).
 It was released as a single in 1985 and hit #34 on the Billboard Hot 100.
 The music video was directed by Timothy Hutton.

-The melody of the song was use as the base of the song "Por Ti, Por Mi" by Mexican singer Irán Castillo.
+The melody of the song was used as the base of the song "Por Ti, Por Mi" by Mexican singer Irán Castillo.